-It's really hard not to draw comparisons between the Coros Vertix and the Garmin Fenix 6 series.
-Both watches are branded as outdoor smartwatches and look uncannily similar.
-They both have a sturdy, solid case, a scratch-proof glass at the front and even some of the built-in sensors are the same (e.g. altimeter, barometer).
+And while it's an excellent watch on its own terms, it's really hard not to draw comparisons between the Coros Vertix and the Garmin Fenix 6 Pro, something I'll do a lot in this review (just a heads up).
+Both watches are branded as outdoor watches and look uncannily similar.
+Also, they both have a sturdy, solid case, a scratch-proof glass at the front and even some of the built-in sensors are the same (e.g. altimeter, barometer).

 Coros Vertix review: build quality and ergonomics

 Much like the aforementioned Garmin Fenix 6, the Coros Vertix is a sturdy and well-built smartwatch.
 Yet, it is also surprisingly light: the case weighs only 54 grams.
 This is probably due to the high quality materials being used for the watch: the bezel and the case are titanium and the glass is Sapphire with a "diamond like coating".

 Again, it's pretty much impossible not to compare the look and the feel of the Coros Vertix with the Garmin Fenix 6.
 Apart from the depth of the case – the Coros Vertix is slightly thicker than the Garmin Fenix 6 Pro – the dimensions are almost carbon copy of each other.
 The VERTIX measures 47 x 47 x 15.6 mm while the Fenix 6 Pro's case is 47 x 47 x 14.7 mm: go figure.